 The Euro 2016 crisis and 2018 World Cup resurgence

-Roy Hodgson's hopes of a revival at Euro 2016 were dashed when England were embarrassingly eliminated in the round of 16 in a 2-1 defeat to an unfancied Iceland team which had qualified for their first ever major tournament.
+Hodgson's hopes of a revival at Euro 2016 were dashed when England were embarrassingly eliminated in the round of 16 in a 2-1 defeat to an unfancied Iceland team who had qualified for their first ever major tournament.

 After the tournament, Hodgson was replaced as manager by Sam Allardyce, but his reign ended in humiliation too after he appeared to advise undercover journalists on how to break transfer rules after just one match in charge of his country, making him the shortest-serving permanent manager in England history.